 Laser hair removal while pregnant

-Waxing and shaving during pregnancy may seem like a lot, especially as the due date draws closer.
-Getting laser hair removal while pregnant might seem like a great option but, as a precaution, we do not perform laser hair removal during client pregnancy at Australian Skin Clinics.
+Waxing and shaving unwanted hair during pregnancy may seem like a lot, especially as the due date draws closer.
+Getting laser hair removal on the other hand might seem like a great option but, as a precaution, we do not perform laser hair removal during client pregnancy at Australian Skin Clinics.

 It is not recommended to receive laser hair removal while pregnant, as the risks are uncertain.
 At Australian Skin Clinics we are unable to treat you if you are pregnant or breastfeeding, due to the lack of information available about the effect on the fetus.
 The fluctuation in hormones during this time can also minimise the effectiveness of your treatment and compromise your results.